linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 02 Fundamentals of Investing.md

 The third limitation has to do with the duration of a portfolio.
 In computing the duration of the portfolio, first the duration of each bond in the portfolio is computed.
 Then a weighted average of the duration of the bonds in the portfolio is computed to get the portfolio duration.
 The limitation comes about because it is assumed that the interest rate for all maturities change by the same number of basis points.
 So, if a portfolio has a 2-year, a 10-year, and a 20-year bond, when using a portfolio's duration it is assumed that the 2-year, 10-year, and 20-year bonds change by the same number of basis points.
 This assumption is commonly referred to as the "parallel yield curve assumption."

+##### Call/Prepayment Risk

-Call/Prepayment Risk A bond may include a provision that allows the issuer to retire or call all or part of the issue before the maturity date.
+A bond may include a provision that allows the issuer to retire or call all or part of the issue before the maturity date.
 From the investor's perspective, there are three disadvantages to call provisions.
 First, the cash flow pattern of a callable bond is not known with certainty because it is not known when the bond will be called.
 Second, because the issuer is likely to call the bonds when interest rates have dropped below the bond's coupon rate, the investor is exposed to reinvestment risk; this is risk that the investor will have to reinvest the proceeds when the bond is called at interest rates lower than the bond's coupon rate.
 Finally, the price appreciation potential of a bond will be reduced relative to an otherwise comparable bond without a call provision.
 Because of these three disadvantages faced by the investor, a callable bond is said to expose the investor to call risk.
 The same disadvantages apply to mortgage-backed and asset-backed securities where the borrower can prepay.
 In this case the risk is referred to as prepayment risk.

+##### Reinvestment Risk

-Reinvestment Risk Reinvestment risk is the risk that proceeds available for reinvestment must be reinvested at a lower interest rate than the instrument that generated the proceeds.
+Reinvestment risk is the risk that proceeds available for reinvestment must be reinvested at a lower interest rate than the instrument that generated the proceeds.
 In addition to reinvestment risk when investing in a callable or prepayable bond, reinvestment risk occurs when an investor purchases a bond and relies on the yield of that bond as a measure of return potential.
-This point we be discussed later.
+This point will be discussed later.

-# SELECTING A PORTFOLIO STRATEGY
+## Selecting a Portfolio Strategy

 Given the investment objectives and the investment policy, the investor must then develop a portfolio strategy.
 Portfolio strategies can be classified as either active or passive.